miccio-dk/itsadive_hybrid_structural_model/README.md

 ## About
-This repository includes the code for a hybrid structural HRTF model combining measured, synthesised, and selected components.
+This repository includes the code for a hybrid structural HRTF model combining measured, synthesised, and selected components [1].
 In particular, its three components are:
-* A generic head-and-torso component, taken from the "pinna-less" KEMAR set included in the Viking HRTF dataset v2 [1] with ITD removed (measured component);
+* A generic head-and-torso component, taken from the "pinna-less" KEMAR set included in the Viking HRTF dataset v2 [2] with ITD removed (measured component);
-* A fully customized pinna component, built using features related to the shape of the user’s pinnae through deep learning [2] (synthesized component);
+* A fully customized pinna component, built using features related to the shape of the user’s pinnae through deep learning [1,3] (synthesized component);
-* The best-match ITD from an available HRTF dataset [3] obtained by regression on anthropometric parameters of the head and torso [4] (selected component).
+* The best-match ITD from an available HRTF dataset [4] obtained by regression on anthropometric parameters of the head and torso [5] (selected component).

 The model, implemented in MATLAB/Python, directly outputs a SOFA file.